-Putting the bike together isn’t too hard, although there are a couple of small things you can do to make the process a little easier.
+Putting the bike together isn’t too hard, although there are a couple of small things you can do to make the process a little easier, which I’ll talk about in a moment.
 It took us about 40-45 minutes to put the whole thing together, from the time we started sorting parts to the time we had to unscrew one part at the end and move it (more on this in a moment).
 The instructions include both step-by-step procedures as well as a schematic later on that shows all the parts; we found it helpful to sort all the parts out before starting.

 The box comes with a wrench and hex key (Allen wrench), which are the only tools you need to assemble the bike, although you can use your own tools if you want (and a ratchet and ratcheting screwdriver are helpful if you have them).
 The step-by-step instructions are pretty clear, but it does pay to make sure you have the right bolts, screws, or washers for each step, since there are a couple of variations of each in the packaging.
 For example, there are a few types of washers that need to go in a specific order.

 A couple of other tips.
 One, there are a couple of steps that benefit from having two people, including attaching the feet and plugging the LCD display to the wire that goes down to the wheel.
 Two, be especially careful of where you place the two feet; one of them has wheels that won’t do their job properly if they’re not at the right location and angle.
 (We put them on wrong and had to unscrew and reposition them after we’d finished assembling the rest of the bike.)

 The bike is pretty easy to use.
 To unfold the bike, you simply remove a pin, unfold the bike, then put the pin back in.
 The seat can be raised or lowered with a club knob, the foot straps can be adjusted, and the bike’s resistance can be changed with an easy-to-reach tension knob below the LCD display.